bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 ## Elasticsearch

-Elasticsearch is a component used to relieve the database from the costliest operations.
+Elasticsearch is used to relieve the database from the costliest operations.
 - It keeps indexes on the documents in order to allow blazingly fast searches and modern search options like real time filtering (aka facets), even on very high volumes.
 - It stores the documents audit log.
 Since every operation on a document in Nuxeo is stored for possible audit purpose, the corresponding table would grow very rapidly and possibly reach millions of tuples when stored in the database.
 Using Elasticsearch, this is not a problem anymore.
 - It scales horizontally and provides constant performance even with growing content size.

 Elasticsearch remains an optional component and can be deactivated if needed.
-But except for some specific use cases where installation size and setup steps highly matter (for instance when embedding a Nuxeo server), it is highly recommended to leverage it.
+But except for some specific use cases where installation size and setup steps highly matter (for instance when embedding a Nuxeo server), it is highly recommended to take advantage of it.
 Refer to the [Elasticsearch setup]({{page page='elasticsearch-setup'}}) documentation for more information.

+## Redis

+Redis is used to persist any asynchronous job created by the Nuxeo server nodes.
+Fulltext content extraction from files, thumbnail generation, metadata extraction or write for pictures, video conversion tasks are all examples of such jobs.
+When a Redis instance or cluster is set up, you can safely stop your Nuxeo server nodes anytime without being worried of losing these jobs in the process.

+Redis can also serve as a centralized caching tool, allowing to share cache between Nuxeo nodes for various data sources.
+You may refer to the [Nuxeo and Redis]({{page page='nuxeo-and-redis'}}) page for all details.

 ## FileSystem